-Hyperlinks that are in Italics are websites, books, periodicals and articles which have a faith-based viewpoint and/or take a Christian stance.
+Hyperlinks that are in Bold Italics are websites, books, periodicals and articles which have a faith-based viewpoint and/or take a Christian stance.
 Those links which are not in italics either do not specify themselves as Christian and/or are secular-based in viewpoint.

 Early Christian & Byzantine Art – by John Lowden, Phaidon Press Limited 2012.
 Scholarly reading of the beginnings of Christian art down through the Byzantine era, includes many full color photographs.